-Overview of Previous Archeological Work
+Overview of Previous Archaeological Work

-There has been a large amount of work conducted here in light of the small total area of this SU (765 mi2).
-The vast majority of the work has been the result of oil and gas exploration and development on lands of the Little Missouri National Grasslands managed by the United States Forest Service (USFS).
-Floodman (2012) provides a summary of the prehistory including parcels within the YRSU.
-Also, there have been numerous archeological investigations in and around Fort Union National Historic Site (NHS).
+There has been a large amount of work conducted here considering the small total area of this SU (765 mi2).
+Most of the work has been the result of oil and gas exploration and development on lands of the Little Missouri National Grasslands managed by the United States Forest Service (USFS).
+Floodman (2012) provides a summary of its prehistory including parcels within the YRSU.
+Additionally, there have been numerous archaeological investigations in and around Fort Union National Historic Site (NHS).

-As of 5 August 2015, there were 365 archeological sites and 334 archeological site leads and isolated finds in the North Dakota Cultural Resource Survey (NDCRS) for the YRSU.
-With an area of 765 mi2, there was one recorded archeological site per 2.1 mi2.
+As of 31 December 2020, there were 395 archaeological sites, and 349 archaeological site leads and isolated finds in the North Dakota Cultural Resource Survey (NDCRS) for the YRSU.
+With an area of 765 mi2, there was one recorded archaeological site per 1.9 mi2.

-Recorded cultural/temporal affiliations for archeological resources are considered in Table 13.2.
-The majority of the sites date to the Plains Archaic period.
-There are surprisingly few (n=2) documented Paleo sites.
+Recorded cultural/temporal affiliations for archaeological resources are considered in Table 13.2.
+Most of the sites date to the Plains Archaic period.
+There are surprisingly few documented Paleo sites.

-Reviewing the data for feature types and landforms in the YRSU, there is a very high percentage of cultural material scatters (57%), and a noticeably high number of rock feature sites (n=123 or 30%) (Table 13.3).
+Reviewing the data for feature types and landforms in the YRSU, there is a very high percentage of cultural material scatters (51%), and a noticeably high number of rock feature sites (38%) (Table 13.3).
+Most sites have been recorded on hill/know/bluff, ridge, and terrace landforms.